On this page

 • Dominance: More than 40% share from one domain with at least 5 total links.
 This catches cases where one domain dominates even with moderate link counts.

 The news pipeline uses source gaps to guide its search.
 If a page has concentrated sources, Wire specifically looks for articles from different domains.
-The refine prompt warns Claude against creating new concentration from the news it integrates.
+The refine prompt warns the AI against creating new concentration from the news it integrates.
 This is a real problem, since LLMs tend to cite whatever sources appear in their training data most frequently.

 The audit system reports source concentration in its HEALTH section and lists affected pages in ACTION.